 After calling the Elgin “home” for 7 years, the Cloutiers decided to retire and move to a residence in Marion in 2016.

 In July 2016, current owners Jeremy and Tammy Ensey purchased the property.
 While the Enseys continued to operate the 2nd floor as a bed and breakfast, the 3rd floor was renovated to include an additional four guest suites with private, en-suite bathrooms.
-The residential kitchen was converted to a commercial kitchen where hotel guests are served breakfast.
-Many furnishings were replaced with fresh antiques and replicas, and all 12 suites were remodeled and themed according to a person or place in the region.
+The residential kitchen was converted to a commercial kitchen where hotel guests were served breakfast.
+Many furnishings were replaced with fresh antiques and replicas, and all 12 suites were remodeled and themed to a person or place in the region.
 The Enseys also added a fitness center and business center on the 2nd floor, as well as a library for social gatherings on the 3rd floor.
 What was once a changing room in a separate limestone building behind the 1886 hotel, was renovated into a game lounge complete with billiards, a poker table, ping pong, air hockey and leather sofas for lounging.
-This lounge is used by hotel guests or can be rented by outside parties.
+This lounge is used by hotel guests, groomsmen on their wedding day, or can be rented by outside parties.
 The official opening of all three floors of the hotel was celebrated near the Elgin’s 130th birthday in September of 2016.

 After building a successful tourism business, the Enseys with the assistance of project manager Andy Hansen and the crew of Rock Construction from Wichita, Kansas completed renovations of the northwest portion of the 1st floor.
-A full commercial kitchen was added, as well as a dining room that holds up to 40 people, a private dining room for 10, and an outdoor patio for 24.
-The newly renovated space boasts a full service bar with a vintage bargershop backbar that was moved from Stone City Restaurant on Main Street in Marion.
+A full commercial kitchen was added, as well as a dining room that holds up to 40 people, a private dining room for 8, and an outdoor patio for 24.
+The newly renovated space boasts a full service bar with a vintage barbershop backbar that was moved from Stone City Restaurant on Main Street in Marion.
 A late 1800s piano that was completely refurbished by Glenda Schmidt of McPherson is also showcased in the space.
 Upon completion of the renovation in September 2019, the Elgin celebrated the opening of Parlour 1886, named for its birth year and the double parlor that was written about at its erection.
 The full service restaurant serves elevated comfort food in an atmosphere that exudes the elegance of the 19th century.
-Parlour 1886 currently serves dinner to guests on Thursday, Friday and Saturday evening, as well as brunch on Saturday and Sunday mornings.
+Parlour 1886 currently serves dinner to guests on Thursday, Friday and Saturday evening, as well as breakfast on Saturday and Sunday mornings.

 While the windows and the limestone building itself are the only original attributes that remain from the Elgin’s past, the many memories of the years past also linger with Marion residents.
 Today the hotel serves guests from around the world coming to enjoy the Flint Hills of Kansas, the many adventures that can be had in the region, and the rich history and heritage of this community.
 The Elgin is a place where guests can rest, relax and reconnect.
 Guests are greeted and served by the friendly hotel staff, as well as the owners themselves.